 Overseen by the UK Butterfly Monitoring Scheme https://ukbms.org/about

-This involves volunteers walking weekly along a chosen route and counting all butterflies during a 26-week period between 1st April and 29th September each year
+This involves volunteers walking weekly along a chosen route and counting all butterflies seen during a 26-week period between 1st April and 29th September each year

 Butterflies act as important indicators of the health of the environment.